pearenas/Sernapesca/EP_Norte_Sur.md

 ended up being used for the analysis because of what was explained above.

+Worth noting here that around the bottom of this markdown is the code used to determine the number of individual vessels in: - **The data used for this analysis**: industrial and artisanal vessels within the Chilean EEZ and for the months of January through July of 2020 (**754 total vessels - 115 industrial and 639 artisanal**).
+Found in “Resumen\_Embarcaciones\_Del\_Estudio.csv” - **All of the Chile VMS data**: total number of industrial and artisanal vessels in the entire Chile VMS data set,Feb 2019 - Aug 2020. (**1,108 total vessels - 141 industrial and 967 artisanal**).
+Found in “Resumen\_Embarcaciones\_VMS\_Total.csv”

 ``` r
 query_string <- glue::glue('
 CREATE TEMP FUNCTION hours_diff_abs(timestamp1 TIMESTAMP,